setiQuest/seti_signal_sim/README.md

 ### OLD way, no SBT

-Note, without using SBT, these instructions will not create an uber jar and it's unclear if this will run on a spark cluster (the dependecies must be found on all worker nodes).
+Note, without using SBT, these instructions will not create an uber jar and it's unlikely this will run on a spark cluster (the dependecies must be found on all worker nodes).

 However, for local development this should work.

 Also, the old way requires that all dependency libraries to be downloaded and installed in the "dependcies" folder.
-As of this writing, we are only dependent upon the Jackson tools for generating JSON.
+As of this writing, the java code is only dependent upon the Jackson tools for generating JSON.

 ##### Compile